 Dutch courts have discretionary power to demand counter security but in practice this rarely happens.
-However, courts nowadays tend to be more receptive for such requests.
+There is however a shifting trend where courts are more receptive to such requests.

 11. Is there any difference in respect to arresting a ship for a maritime claim and a maritime lien?